Policyholder vs Insured vs Named Driver: Understanding the Difference

 Who should be listed as a named insured vs. just a driver?

 Anyone who owns or co-owns the vehicle, or who has an equal financial stake in the policy, should generally be listed as a named insured.
 This includes spouses or domestic partners whose names appear on the vehicle title.
 People who simply drive the car regularly — like a teenager or adult child living at home — should be listed as drivers.
 This distinction matters most during a claim, where named insureds have far greater legal rights than listed drivers.
+If you're building a family policy, reviewing a multi-car insurance guide can help you structure coverage correctly while saving money.

 Compare Car Insurance Rates in Ohio